K. Satchidananda Murty

-Kotta Satchidananda Murty (1924-2011) was an Indian philosopher and professor.
+Kotha Satchidananda Murty (1924-2011) was an Indian philosopher and professor.
 Murty served as the Professor of Philosophy, Andhra University, Visakhapatnam and Vice-Chancellor of Sri Venkateswara University, Tirupati in the state of Andhra Pradesh, South India.
 He specialized in Buddhist philosophy and contributed extensively to Mahayana Buddhism.
 His treatise on the teachings of Nagarjuna is well acclaimed.

 Education

-Murty was born in 1924 in a small village Sangam Jagarlamudi, Guntur district of Andhra Pradesh to Kotta Veerabhadraiah and Ratnamamba.
+Murty was born in 1924 in a small village Sangam Jagarlamudi, Guntur district of Andhra Pradesh to Kotha Veerabhadraiah and Ratnamamba.
 He completed the school study in the village and Intermediate education from Hindu College, Guntur.
 He graduated from Andhra University, Visakhapatnam and carried out Ph.D. research in philosophy from the same university.

 Career

 Murty served as professor of philosophy at Princeton University in 1959.
 In 1960, he joined Andhra University as a professor.
 1963 saw Murty join the Peoples University, Beijing, China in the same capacity as before, additionally also serving as a professor at University of Hyderabad.
 He was then appointed special officer at the Centre for Post Graduate Studies, Guntur in 1971.
 Murty has also served as vice-chancellor of Sri Venkateswara University, Tirupati(1975) & Central Institute of Tibetan Studies, Sarnath(1989), whilst also being appointed as vice-chairman of The University Grants Commission, New Delhi, in 1986.